MandyHole/getdriveing/README.md

 Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+<h3 id="known-bugs">Bugs</h3>
+The Sign In functionality doesn't work on Safari unless the "Prevent Cross-Site tracking" option is turned off (Settings -- Safari -- Privacy and Security) due to the nature of how it was deployed.

 <h3 id="fixed-bugs">Key Fixed Bugs</h3>
 I kept getting errors in the terminal related to the Babel plugin.
 I ran " npm install --save-dev @babel/plugin-proposal-private-property-in-object --legacy-peer-deps " in the terminal which sorted the issue (with thanks to https://stackoverflow.com/questions/76435306/babel-preset-react-app-is-importing-the-babel-plugin-proposal-private-propert )